-Once your account has been created and you have logged in, you can click the "Online" menu on top and "Publish Project."
+You can click the "Online" menu on top and "Publish Project."

 Depending on the size of the video file and the speed of your Internet connection the upload may take from several minutes to several hours.
 Progress of the upload can be seen in the upper right part of the screen by clicking the cloud with the up arrow.
 When they show as "Done" and turn green, the uploads have completed successfully.